Last Updated on August 16, 2022 by Jeremy

 Tip #4 – When All Else Fails, Use a 3rd Party for Spain Train Tickets

-If the above three tips do not work, then fall back on our fourth tip – use a 3rd party service like Omio (formerly Go Euro) or Eurail (if you have a train pass, they can make reservations for you but do not offer individual bookings).
+If the above three tips do not work, then fall back on our fourth tip – use a 3rd party service like Rail Europe, Omio (we personally use this one), or Eurail (if you have a train pass, they can make reservations for you but do not offer individual bookings).

 Many of these services will offer similar web fares that Renfe Spain offers, but will charge up to 10-15 Euro per ticket as a service fee.